philsresearch/philsresearch.github.io/_posts/2019-01-31-label-driven-subdivision.md

 subdivision application I have created for my CPSC 689 course project.
-In particular, I provide motivation for an adaptive subdivision scheme, highlight where the ideas for implementation came from, outline the important concepts important to my implementation, show images of what using the application is like, and conclude with shortcomings and potential modifications.
+In particular, I provide motivation for an adaptive subdivision scheme, highlight where the ideas for implementation came from, outline the concepts important to my implementation, show images of what using the application is like, and conclude with shortcomings and potential modifications.
 The associated codebase can be found